bekencorp/armino/docs/bk7256/en/developer-guide/bluetooth/bk_ble.rst

 """"""""""""""""""""""""""

 Most APIs have a callback parameter, and you should wait for the callback to complete before proceeding to the next step.

 The processing of callback and event callback should not have blocking operations.

 The call stack of callback cannot be too deep.

+Due to memory reuse, media and Bluetooth cannot coexist.
+Before using Bluetooth, media related functions need to be turned off, and Bluetooth functions also need to be turned off before using media.

 .. important::
     Try to avoid blocking the BLE task, otherwise there will be abnormal phenomena such as disconnection, failure to scan, and failure to connect.